RobbeDGreef/carbon-ir/docs/operations.md

 This example will first create a pointer that points to a location on the stack, and then load the value 5 into that location.

+The store operation accepts either a global variable identifier or a register as its first argument.

 ### load
 The load operation will load a value pointed to by a pointer into a register.